Afk-flo/IForen/README.md

-# IForen - IOS Forensic ToolKit
+# iForen - iOS Forensic ToolKit

-IForen is a digital investigation tool specializing in IOS phones.
-This tool will provide you with a web interface to carry out investigations of your IOS backups.
+iForen is a digital investigation tool specializing in iOS phones.
+This tool will provide you with a web interface to carry out investigations of your iOS backups.